Coinbase is our best pick for retail investors with smaller crypto portfolios.Read our review

 BitGo was one of the first crypto custody providers and ranks high on its fees, security, and asset support.Read our review

-In this guide, our editors reveal their picks for the top crypto custodial services, rated and reviewed for 2023.
+In our updated guide, our editors reveal their picks for the top crypto custodial services, rated and reviewed for 2024.

 What Are Crypto Custodians?

-Crypto custodians are third-party providers that hold and safeguard digital assets on behalf of investors, institutions and other corporate entities.
-They look after your money for you so you can get back to making more of it.
+Crypto custodians are third-party providers that hold and safeguard digital assets on behalf of investors, institutions, and other corporate entities.

-By using a custodian, investors can avoid the technical side of storing crypto, while resting assured their digital assets are safe.
-Due to increasing demand from institutional investors, more bitcoin/crypto custodian service providers have emerged over the past few years.
+By using a custodian, investors can avoid the technical side of storing crypto while rest assured that their digital assets are safe.

-Before we begin, remember that a “hot wallet” is stored online (like an online bank account), which makes it easier to access but more vulnerable to hackers, while a “cold wallet” is stored offline (like a bank vault), typically in a secure location.
+These custodians use a combination of hot and cold wallets to protect assets.
+A “hot wallet” is stored online (like an online bank account), which makes it easier to access but more vulnerable to hackers, while a “cold wallet” is stored offline (like a bank vault), typically in a secure location.
 Most custodians use a combination of both hot and cold wallets.

 Located in San Francisco, Coinbase debuted its custody service in 2012, capitalizing on its strength as the leading bitcoin exchange in the U.S. Coinbase uses its access to military-grade cold wallets to offer the highest level of protection for digital money.